 The adage “practice makes perfect” has therapeutic value not only for dyscoordinated motor tasks but for scrambled sensory and secondarily related cognitive functioning as well.
 Just as repetitive motor tasks often lead to improvements in both the specific underlying determining mechanisms and to neighboring, overlapping or interdependent circuits via a more generalized functional transfer, the same holds for repetitive visual, auditory and related sensory therapies.

-These rather “simple” neurophysiological insights utilized by both occupational or sensory-motor therapists as well as educators also help explain the efficacy of both visual and auditory training, albeit the latter often utilize patterns of non-cognitive stimuli.
-Thus, for example, if a given sensory input drifts, the corresponding messages to the thinking brain are blurred, reversed, or scrambled, rendering it difficult to remember and/or understand.
+These rather “simple” neurophysiological insights utilized by both occupational or sensory-motor therapists as well as educators also help explain the efficacy of both visual and auditory training, albeit the latter often utilizes patterns of non-cognitive stimuli.
+In other words, if a given sensory input drifts, the corresponding messages to the thinking brain are blurred, reversed, or scrambled, making it difficult to remember and/or understand.
 Moreover, these drifting or blurred imprints are frequently wiped-out or rapidly erased because they are perceived as faulty.
-Sensory repetition and conditioning therapies frequently force an adaptation in which these drifting visual and auditory inputs are finally descrambled and “imprinted” or accepted for storage and memory retention.
-In other words, the underlying inner-ear-related and other higher CNS mechanisms processing scrambled sensory inputs are triggered to compensate and even overcompensate in a manner similar to the way repetitive motor (and educational) tasks force both an underlying improvement in the specific balance and coordination circuits that process these tasks as well as enhancement of the compensatory and overcompensatory processing abilities of other vital normal brain mechanisms and structures.
+Sensory repetition and conditioning therapies frequently force compensatory brain changes and adaptations in which these drifting visual and auditory inputs are finally descrambled and “imprinted” or accepted for storage and memory retention.
+In other words, the underlying inner-ear-related and other mechanisms are triggered to compensate and even overcompensate in a manner similar to the way repetitive motor (and educational) tasks force both an improvement in the balance and coordination circuits as well as an enhancement of the compensatory processing abilities of other vital normal brain mechanisms and structures.